 In the Antietam/Sharpsburg Campaign (September 16-18,1862) 16 months after he enlisted, Sgt.
 Morris was captured on Wednesday,

 September 17, 1862.
 The battle began just outside Sharpsburg early on the morning of September 17, 1862, when Union troops under General Joseph Hooker attacked the Confederates near the Dunker Church.
 Later, the fighting would move to the Sunken Road, and then to a bridge over Antietam Creek, across which troops under General Ambrose Burnside managed to fight their way only to be withdrawn again when rebel reinforcements arrived at the end of the day.
 With a combined tally of dead, wounded, and missing at 22,717, this is the all-time bloodiest single-day battle in American history.
-Based upon those statistics, I would consider the capture on this day of Sgt.
-Morris to be one of his luckiest days in life.
+Based on those statistics, I would consider the capture on this day of Sgt.
+Morris to be one of his luckiest days in his life.

 Twenty months later, on Saturday, May 14, 1864, Sgt.
 Gideon Morris was wounded in action probably at Drewry’s Bluff at Fort Darling in Chesterfield County, Virginia.